MBJ-2002/ai-multi-model-chat/readme.md

 # Multi Model AI chat App
+- An AI chat app, where you can create your characters and chat with them.
+Download models that you wish with in build model manager.
+You can even share images with your AI character and see reactions.
+I created this app in WSL and you will need Ollama cli to run this.

 ## Features
 - Single Server Architecture - React and Flask served from one port
 - Real-time Chat - Instant message display with typing indicators
 - Multiple AI Models - Automatic discovery of chat and vision models
 - Character Management - Create custom AI personalities
+- Model Management - Download models as per your choice
 - Image Processing - Upload and analyze images with vision models
 - Rich Text Rendering - Full markdown support with syntax highlighting
 - Dark/Light Mode - Toggle between themes with persistence